wieslawsoltes/Dock/docs/dock-serialization.md

 This guide expands on the FAQ and shows how layouts can be serialized and restored using `DockSerializer`.

 `DockSerializer` lives in the `Dock.Serializer` package and works together with `DockState` to track focus changes.
+A variant based on `System.Text.Json` is available as the `Dock.Serializer.TextJson` package.
 The code snippets below use asynchronous file APIs but any `Stream` works.

 ## Saving a layout